Published 9 January 2019, updated 7 June 2019

-A cancer diagnosis is an emotional struggle and the beginning of a challenging journey.
-Clinicians – their partners in this journey – face enormous time pressure and have to sift through a staggering amount of information.
+However, clinicians face enormous time pressure and have to sift through a staggering amount of information.
 For example, more than a million medical papers are added each year to data sources like PubMed, which roughly equals a new paper published every two minutes.
 Every day, nearly 100 clinical trial reports and reviews are added.1 And in 2018, more than 1000 new cancer drugs were being studied in clinical trials or awaiting FDA review.2,3

 Taken on their own, these vast amounts of data don’t automatically add up to improved patient outcomes.
 No clinician has enough time to delve deeply into the latest and increasingly complex research to confidently decide which diagnostics and therapies are the right choice for an individual patient.
+And, the challenges in healthcare today are so complex that no one player can tackle them alone.

 “It’s extremely important to have an accurate diagnosis, which means we need all the information about what is going on with the patient – from all the studies, all the radiology reports, all the lab tests,” says Richard Hammer, MD, Director Anatomic Pathology, University of Missouri, School of Medicine.
 “We need to have that all present in one place to make an accurate diagnosis and decide what the best treatment is.”